Current state

 In the 1980s, the Competition Act, 1985 was updated to increase oversight in areas of advertising to address misleading and deceptive practices, including the addition of new procedures to review corporate mergers, “strengthen criminal provisions on cartels, collusion and bid‑rigging” and, resulted in the creation of an adjudicative body known as the Competition Tribunal (Government of Canada, 2013) that reviews cases in areas in business including but not limited to abuse of dominant position; business mergers; deceptive marketing practices and; delivered pricing (Competition Tribunal, 2018).
 The Competition Tribunal is subject to regulations under The Competition Act, 1985 and the Competition Tribunal Act, 1985.
 The bureau investigates complaints and determines whether or not the escalation to the Competition Tribunal is warranted.

-According to the Competition Bureau, substantial changes were also put into effect in 1999, 2002, and finally, 2009 wherein the Canadian government changed the legislation to include a “civil law track to the provisions on misleading advertising and deceptive marketing practices” (Government of Canada, 2013), clarified the jurisdiction and powers of the legislation to enable the Competition Tribunal greater power in matters before the tribunal as well as the “introduction of new merger review procedures…strengthening criminal provisions…adoption of a provision on restitution” (Government of Canada, 2013) among other measures.
+According to the Competition Bureau, substantial changes were also put into effect in 1999, 2002, and 2009 wherein the Canadian government changed the legislation to include a “civil law track to the provisions on misleading advertising and deceptive marketing practices” (Government of Canada, 2013), clarified the jurisdiction and powers of the legislation to enable the Competition Tribunal greater power in matters before the tribunal as well as the “introduction of new merger review procedures…strengthening criminal provisions…adoption of a provision on restitution” (Government of Canada, 2013) among other measures.

 However, what might be positive changes are in some cases diminished by increasing industry self-regulation in certain areas of the food system, in particular, food advertising rules.
 These changes are connected to other pieces of federal legislation (see Goal 1, Consumer Information Systems), but the aggregate effect is to reduce the ability of government to prevent misleading advertising of food, especially to children.